Operation Chenla II: Operation

-Operation Chenla II was launched on 20 August 1971, again catching the PAVN/VC by surprise.
-Initially, the FANK task-force commanded by Brigadier general Hou Hang Sin achieved their objective, as the FANK were able to retake Barai on 26 August and Kompong Thmar on 1 September.
-But as FANK formations were advancing towards PAVN/VC-held territory along Route 6, they were heavily exposed to attacks without adequate protection from their flanks.
-There was heavy fighting as the FANK 5th Brigade Group advanced towards Phnom Santuk while Tang Krasang was retaken on 20 September.
-On 5 October, three FANK brigades were committed to capture the areas around Phnom Santuk.
-The fighting there grew in intensity as the Cambodians and the PAVN engaged in heavy hand-to-hand combat.
-Phnom Santuk was eventually retaken, and the first phase of Chenla II was declared officially concluded on 25 October, although real military success had not yet been secured.
+Operation Chenla II began on 20 August 1971 and initially achieved several of its objectives.
+The FANK task force, commanded by Brigadier general Hou Hang Sin, retook Barai on 26 August and Kompong Thmar on 1 September.
+As FANK formations advanced along Route 6 into PAVN/VC-held territory, however, they became vulnerable to attack on their flanks.
+Heavy fighting followed as the FANK 5th Brigade Group advanced toward Phnom Santuk, while Tang Krasang was retaken on 20 September.
+On 5 October, three FANK brigades were committed to operations around Phnom Santuk.
+After further fighting, Phnom Santuk was retaken, and the first phase of Chenla II was officially declared complete on 25 October.

-Victory celebrations had hardly started at Phnom Penh when on the night of 26 October, barely hours upon the conclusion of the consolidation efforts of the second phase of the operation, the PAVN 9th Division, reinforced by the VC 205th and 207th Regional Regiments, launched an all-out assault on the Cambodian positions located along Route 6 from the Chamkar Andong rubber plantation.
-At the same time, the FANK 14th Battalion at Rumlong was encircled and isolated.
-During the following days, the 118th, 211th and 377th Battalions were forced to retreat to Tang Kauk, while the 61st Infantry Brigade pulled back to Treal, held by the 22nd Battalion.
+Soon afterward, PAVN and VC forces launched a counteroffensive.
+On the night of 26 October, shortly after FANK had begun consolidating its gains, the PAVN 9th Division, reinforced by the VC 205th and 207th Regional Regiments, attacked Cambodian positions along Route 6 from the Chamkar Andong rubber plantation.
+At the same time, the FANK 14th Battalion at Rumlong was surrounded and isolated.
+In the following days, the 118th, 211th, and 377th Battalions withdrew to Tang Kauk, while the 61st Infantry Brigade fell back to Treal, which was held by the 22nd Battalion.

-The FANK launched an unsuccessful counter-attack on 27 October, and the Cambodian corridor along Route 6 was crushed by PAVN/VC troops after weeks of heavy fighting.
-Elements of the PAVN 9th Division then launched a final attack which ripped apart several FANK and Khmer Krom battalions, causing the disorganized Cambodian troops to abandon several key positions on 1 December.
-The operation was terminated two days later.
+A FANK counterattack on 27 October was unsuccessful, and after several weeks of fighting the Cambodian corridor along Route 6 collapsed.
+Elements of the PAVN 9th Division then launched a final assault that broke up several FANK and Khmer Krom battalions, leading Cambodian forces to abandon a number of positions on 1 December.
+The operation ended two days later.